pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 ## Epilogue

 * For the most part, their future is their own.
 We do not predict it for them.
 * At least we know that they get the Waterdeep "tuning fork".
 Helm's Hall is a regular place for storytelling and teaching.
-Granny is visited more often.
+Granny is visited more often...
+* ...And of course we check in with Ma on Ravnica from time to time.
 * Gnog and Ajani have a curious relationship that's always at distance, but they put in the work, and it grows into something beautiful.
 * Amonkhet is returned to in due course.
 Taz makes sure he gets a Planeshift focus made at Amonkhet so he can return more easily.
-Orisa's book is returned just a few months, it transpires before her passing; but she has lived to see Naktamun's restoration well underway, with a future assured.
+Orisa's book is returned just a few months, it transpires, before her passing; but she has lived to see Naktamun's restoration well underway, with a future assured.
 * Ravnica is an occasional haunt.
 They do well.
 It will always be a strange place.
 Levinia and Quintorious are still together, living in a young Verdani.
-* Holiays at Xonthal's Tower are always nice and it's good to catch up with Yarrow.
+* Holidays at Xonthal's Tower are always nice and it's good to catch up with Yarrow.